 “The image” now exhibited in the church is said to be the identical statue discovered by the Portuguese man in the manner narrated here.
-In 1943, by some strange coincidence, exactly a hundred years after the erection of the present church, there appeared the hull of a wrecked vessel for which the present generation has no recollection whatever.
-The crowds of people who flocked to view it, in the pious belief that it was the vessel which had once borne the image of St. Anne, testify to the persistence off the tradition.
+In 1943, by some strange coincidence, exactly a hundred years after the erection of the present church, there appeared the hull of a wrecked vessel of which the present generation has no recollection whatever.
+The crowds of people who flocked to view it, in the pious belief that it was the vessel that had once borne the image of St. Anne, testify to the persistence of the tradition.

 Map of St. Anne’s Church – Thalawila